DataCanvasIO/Cooka/docs/en_US/source/user_guide.md

 2. In CSV format
 3. With headers or not

-You can also choose the sampling strategy to  analyzing the data, supported sampling strategies:
+You can also choose the sampling strategy to analyze the dataset, supported sampling strategies:

 - by rows
 - by percentage